 Regardless of the discipline that you're studying, you're certain to have moments where you feel overwhelmed, unprepared, or ill-equipped to deal with the work you're assigned.
 There's a list of academic problems that face students who are attending their first-year college, and should you face any of them, know that there are resources in place to help you.
 This feeling of struggling with an academic problem is very common, and there are ways to cope.

 If you're feeling overwhelmed by the sheer volume of work that you're required to complete, it may be helpful to examine how you manage your time.
-If you're finding the content of your coursework to be more challenging than you feel capable of learning, having a discussion with your professors or teaching assistants may help you to get a handle on what you're finding so difficult.
+Having a good strategy is key to academic success.
+If you're finding the content of your coursework to be more challenging than you feel capable of learning, maintaining regular discussion with your professors or teaching assistants may help you to get a handle on what you're finding so difficult.

 Depending on the sort of school you're attending, you may be able to "test out" of certain classes that are required for graduation, thereby freeing up time in your schedule to focus on the classes you find more challenging.
 Seeking out friends and classmates who are taking the same classes you're may be a way for you to study together and learn from one another which can make the work easier.